 Announcing the Graduate Student Participants of the 2017-18 SCI-STAR Program - online here

 Selection of proposals for the SCI-STAR (Student Training for Advising Research) Program for the 2017-2018 academic year was just finalized.
 We had a very competitive pool of applicants for the faculty committee to review.

 The Smalley-Curl Institute is excited to announce a new program that will provide graduate students with the opportunity to propose, plan, and oversee original research projects!
-Working with the Doerr Institute for New Leaders (DINL), the goal of this program is to develop graduate students as leaders in science, especially in the context of mentorship and lab management.
+SCI-STAR: Student Training for Advising Research* will be a collaborative program.
+Working with the Doerr Institute for New Leaders (DINL), the goal of this program is to develop graduate students as leaders in science, especially in the context of mentorship and group management.

-· Graduate students will participate in DINL workshops and leader coaching on the aspects of mentoring and project management
+Graduate student PIs of the selected projects will participate in DINL workshops and leader coaching on the aspects of mentoring and research group management

 *Congratulations to graduate student Melia Bonomo for submitting the winning name for this new program!